adjust/android_sdk/doc/english/plugins/oaid.md

 -keep public class com.adjust.sdk.** { *; }
 ```

-Also, if you are adding the msa sdk AAR as dependency, then add the following rules:
+If you are adding the MSA SDK AAR as a dependency, then add the following rules:

 ```
 -keep class com.bun.miitmdid.core.** { *; }